scality/bert-e/bert_e/templates/queued.md

 There is no action required on your side.
 You will be notified here once the changeset has been merged.
-In the unlikely event that the changeset fails permanently on the queue, a member of Release Engineering will contact you to help resolve the matter.
+In the unlikely event that the changeset fails permanently on the queue, a member of the admin team will contact you to help resolve the matter.

 *IMPORTANT*